PellelNitram/xournalpp_htr/docs/contributing.md

 Really, we greatly appreciate any help!

+## Reach out

+If you have questions about how to best contribute or the slightest interest in contributing, then feel free to reach out to me at any time :-).

 ## Issues on Github

 A great way to help out with this project is to check [open issues on Github](https://github.com/PellelNitram/xournalpp_htr/issues)